-Broad geographic coverage combined with a strong local presence.
+We think globally and act locally.

+VALUE CHAIN

-VALUE CHAIN The value chain starts with the end-customer whose purchases ASBIS aims to forecast.
+The value chain starts with the end-customer whose purchases ASBIS aims to forecast.
 We thus analyze market trends, evaluate potential demand and look for profit opportunities.
-Based on our analysis, we later on select products and products groups that will be distributed and sold.
+Based on our analysis, we later on select products and product groups that will be distributed and sold.
 Product offering is adjusted according to market changes and profit it generates.
 Then the Company creates a strategy to develop certain product groups and customer demands.
-In 2019, we had c.420 ths active articles in our offer versus c.372 ths in 2018.
+In 2020, we had c.196 ths active articles in our offer versus c.420 ths in 2019.
+The fall results from changes made in our offering.

 While setting the product offering, we co-operate with our suppliers.
-In 2019 the number of supplier increased from over 500 in 2018 to 1.069, due to development of our product offer.
-We have longterm relations with our suppliers based on mutual trust and understanding of mutual needs and constraints.
+In 2020 the number of suppliers increased to 1.231 versus 1.069 in 2019, due to modifications in our product offer (inc. private labels).
+We have long-term relations with our suppliers based on mutual trust and understanding of mutual needs and constraints.
 Most of these are large international companies.
-We strive to provide our suppliers full visibility by reporting to them crucial information on a daily/weekly basis, including stock levels, salesout reports by country, thus assisting them in monitoring customer demand and allowing them time to comprehend and react to specific market peculiarities, trends and dynamics.
-In 2019, a significant portion of our revenues was generated from ten biggest suppliers.
-However, we believe that we place no reliance on anyone of our suppliers since we carry for every product category a wide portfolio of brands.
+We strive to provide our suppliers full visibility by reporting to them crucial information on a daily/weekly basis, including stock levels, sales-out reports by country, thus assisting them in monitoring customer demand and allowing them time to comprehend and react to specific market peculiarities, trends and dynamics.
+In 2020, a significant portion of our revenues was generated from ten biggest suppliers, like in 2019.
+However, we believe that we place no reliance on any of our suppliers since we carry for every product category a wide portfolio of brands.
 We choose new suppliers based on the market trend demands.

 Placing an order depends on the supplier: it can be done via our supplier on-line system or email.
 We operate a system of centralized purchasing through our headquarters in Limassol, Cyprus, however we also possess a purchasing office in China.
 Country managers communicate expected sales levels and targets, analyzed by product lines and suppliers, to our product line managers who then identify purchasing requirements for the forthcoming three weeks and in turn forward this information to vice president of product marketing who verifies and, upon agreement, consolidates the information.
 Information is then presented to the management, holding weekly meetings to review and approve requirements.

-Suppliers deliver goods to one of 2 our distribution centers (Prague and Dubai).
-The facility in Prague is responsible for distribution across whole Europe: Dubai serves our operations in the Middle East and Africa and certain Central Asian countries.
-Our facility center in Prague is leased (total area of 5,048m, of which warehouse is 4,473m2).
-The center in Dubai is owned and is a larger one (7,025m2 of which warehouse occupies 6,475m2).
-We strive to keep our stock, including stock in transit, for our main product lines at a level of four weeks of sales revenues, and to cover four to five weeks of sales revenues for other product lines in order to ensure adequate supply, while reducing the length of time over which we hold our inventory at our warehouses.
+Suppliers deliver goods to our two distribution centers (Prague and Dubai).
+The facility in Prague is used for the distribution in Europe, while the one in Dubai serves our operations in Middle East and Africa and certain Central Asian countries.
+Our facility center in Prague is leased and has a total area of 6,365 m2, of which 5,688 m2 is the warehouse.
+The center in Dubai is owned and has an area of 4.246 m2, of which 3,294 m2 is the warehouse.
+The land on which the Dubai centre was constructed is leased from the local authorities and has an area of 6.475 m2.
+We strive to keep our stock, including stock in transit, for our main product lines at a level of four weeks of sales, and to cover four to five weeks of revenues for other product lines in order to ensure adequate supply, while reducing the length of time over which we hold our inventory at our warehouses.

 Experienced management team combined with local expertise.